File: Shelving her career to found her leather goods brand

 The project and the development of the concept

-the factory on the sly, the work in a wig
+the factory quietly working in wig

 Take an interest in your environment to get started better